How to Befriend a Reindeer in Alaska

 Drive Slow When Arriving at Running Reindeer Ranch

-As I pulled into the driveway two big balls of brown fur ran out in front of my car and I hit the brakes in a panic.
-I let out a sigh of relief, it would have been pretty bad if I had hit a reindeer as I entered the Running Reindeer Ranch!
+As I pulled into the driveway, two big balls of brown fur ran out in front of my car, and I hit the brakes in a panic.
+I let out a sigh of relief; it would have been pretty bad if I had hit a reindeer as I entered the Running Reindeer Ranch!

-I was here to go on a walk with reindeer through the boreal forest, I think I had been dreaming of this moment since I was 8 years old.
+I was here to go on a walk with reindeer through the boreal forest.
+I think I had been dreaming of this moment since I was 8 years old.

-Back then I would beg my mother in December to take us to Bergner’s department store in Peoria to see the reindeer in the basement.
-They kept them inside the store in a little pen with hay bails.
+Back then, I would beg my mother in December to take us to Bergner’s department store in Peoria to see the reindeer in the basement.
+They kept them inside the store in a little pen with hay bales.
 I thought it was the coolest thing ever despite the smell.
 Now I look back on that experience as an adult and question what Bergner was thinking about keeping animals in the store – but I digress.

 Surprising Reindeer Behavior

-As reindeer roamed freely in the Running Reindeer Ranch yard and around the cars the owner, Jane, greeted us and started filling our heads with fascinating reindeer facts.
+As reindeer roamed freely in the Running Reindeer Ranch yard and around the cars, the owner, Jane, greeted us and started filling our heads with fascinating reindeer facts.

-Contrary to the movie Frozen – reindeer have no teeth.
+Contrary to the movie Frozen, reindeer have no teeth.
 They also don’t kick.
 They are excellent swimmers – and they have hollow hair follicles that help them float.
-They make a clicking noise as they walk as tendons in their feet stretch across their foot bones (hence the song – Up on the rooftop click, click, click).
+They make a clicking noise as they walk, as tendons in their feet stretch across their foot bones (hence the song – Up on the rooftop click, click, click).
 Their summer antlers are covered in velvet and are extremely sensitive.
 As the velvet sheds, they actually eat the velvet as there are great nutrients in it…ewww.

-ummm….TMI Jane.
+ummm….TMI, Jane.

 Want more reindeer facts?
 Check this out!